Ravi-M2005/Comic_Crafter_AI_Intel_Intern/README.md

 # ComicCrafter AI Project Report

-**The Actual project was done in Google Colab as .pynb file But here we attached as .py file as intel_internship_project_final.py to avoid unwanted issues.**
+**The actual project was done in Google Colab as a .ipynb file, but we have attached it as a .py file (intel_internship_project_final.py) to avoid unwanted issues.**

 **Detailed Project Report and Output Video Link Attached in main repo.**

 **Output Video Link:** [Click here](https://drive.google.com/file/d/17qHzOcmvXsGEoqAvOWiSSfvzOZXPScFW/view?usp=drivesdk)